sadrultoaha/BanglaOCR_Pre-Processings/README.md

-# BengaliOCR
+# BanglaOCR
-This repository contains the implementation of BengaliOCR system and preprocessing.
+This repository contains the implementation of BanglaOCR system and preprocessing.

 # Pre Process:
   ## Page Cropper